Uma Chakravarti: Reception

-Chakravarti's Social Dimensions of Early Buddhism, based on her doctoral thesis, is regarded as a classic piece of work, forming mandatory reading for all students of early Indian history.
-Chakravarti based her analysis on the Buddhist texts written in Pali, the language spoken by the commoners in early India, ...
+Chakravarti's Social Dimensions of Early Buddhism, based on her doctoral thesis, is regarded as a classic work on ancient India, and is often included in course syllabi of early Indian history courses.
+Chakravarti based her analysis on the Buddhist texts written in Pali, the language spoken by the commoners in early India.
 In her later work, she built on this research to reformulate the issues of social stratification, labour, renunciation and domesticity in early India, with a firm focus on gender, caste and class.

 Everyday Lives, Everyday Histories is a compilation of 14 essays derived from three decades of work on the history of early India, previously published in various journals and collections.
 Scholar Shonaleeka Kaul states that the anthology still retains freshness because it represents a "new take on early Indian history," presenting an understanding of the past beyond the vantage of the elite and the orthodox (the "Kings and Brahmanas").
 It is the history of the people on the "margins," where margins is translated as "labouring groups including women who labour and women as a wider category."
 The Introductory chapter offers an account of Chakravarti's own journey through the women's movement as well as her production of India's first feminism-informed histories.